 Many license law questions will be answered at DFPR’s website.

-If you have legal questions, are an Illinois sponsoring broker and a member of the Illinois Association or REALTORS, you may use the IAR Legal Hotline by calling Betsy Urbance at 800-952-0578 (9 am- 2:30 pm).
+If you have legal questions and are a member of the Illinois REALTORS, you may use the IAR Legal Hotline by calling Betsy Urbance at 800-952-0578 (9 am- 2:30 pm).
 You may also email her at BUrbance@iar.org.

 The following are recent questions asked in class that might be on interest to you, or needed additional research: